Biden has quietly forgiven billions in student loans despite setbacks for his signature debt plan

 According to Sweet’s initial complaint, Brooks Institute officials allegedly made several misrepresentations to her, including inflating postgraduate job placements, falsely claiming there would be no tuition increases, claiming the school was competitive when it wasn’t and telling Sweet she would have no trouble paying back her loans.
 Attending Brooks Institute was “the worst mistake of Ms. Sweet’s life,” the complaint states.

 It has also been the most costly.
 Sweet took out $46,000 in federal loans and $140,000 in private loans to attend the school.
-She estimates her federal loan balance is now $80,000 and her private loan balance — which lack the consumer protections of federal loans — was close to half a million dollars when she defaulted.
+She estimates her federal loan balance is now $80,000 and her private loan balance — which lacks the consumer protections of federal loans — was close to half a million dollars when she defaulted.

 Sweet found out the settlement had been approved when she was at home in the bedroom she rents in Oakland.
 Her phone started buzzing.
 First she was silent, then she screamed.
 After that, tears.